campbellja/payslip/readme.md

 # Payslip
 Payslip is a web application for generating employee payslips.
-It accepts an input file containing employee information and outputs payments for each employee's payment period.
+It accepts a single CSV input file containing employee information and outputs CSV file containig payslips for each employee's payment period.

 # Prerequisites
 1. .NET Core 2.1 SDK